julsraemy/GenIIIF/README.md

-# GenIIIF
+# IIIF Collections Generator
-The IIIF ([International Image Interoperability Framework](https://iiif.io/)) Resources Generator (GenIIIF) has been created in the context of the seminar _Angewandte Programmierprojekte_ at the University of Basel and also for the needs of the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) project.
+The IIIF ([International Image Interoperability Framework](https://iiif.io/)) Collections Generator (GenIIIF) has been created in the context of the seminar _Angewandte Programmierprojekte_ at the University of Basel and also for the needs of the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) project.

 ## Rationale
-At the moment, the PIA infrastructure, though the deployment of the Simple Image Presentation Interface ([SIPI](https://sipi.io/)), supports the IIIF Image API 3.0 but the idea is to deploy further IIIF APIs, above all the IIIF Presentation API 3.0 in oder to display the digital resources (objects and collections) in IIIF-compliant viewers such as Mirador or the Universal Viewer.
+At the moment, the PIA infrastructure, though the deployment of the Simple Image Presentation Interface ([SIPI](https://sipi.io/)), supports the IIIF Image API 3.0 as well the IIIF Presentation API 3.0 to some extent where [IIIF Manifests have been generated](https://github.com/Participatory-Image-Archives/pia-iiif-manifest-host) on the basis of existing digital surrogates from the Swiss Society for Folklore Studies (SSFS) such as `https://iiif.participatory-archives.ch/14759/manifest.json`.

-If a couple of IIIF Manifests were manually created for showcase purposes, a semi-automatic way to create those IIIF resources needs to be found.
+The purpose of GenIIIF is for (saavy) end users to create custom IIIF Collections.

 ## IIIF-compliant resources
 IIIF-compliant resources are serialised in [JSON-LD](https://json-ld.org/).
 From the different types (cf. Data Model below), there are two important ones (`Manifest` and `Collection`):